zhangxy-2019/sgp-tod/README.md

 # sgp-tod

-### Schema data and main scripts are attached, detailed organization will be released soon.
+### The schema data and main scripts have been uploaded, with a detailed organization structure to be released shortly.